ntad27/AIP490/Preprocessing.md

 Then JSON files will be saved under `../json_path` and images will be saved under `../img_path`.

 The image result looks like

 ![](/figures/14673_00_rendered.png)

+More details about the results can be found at [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).

 ## 3. DensePose